The Cost of Information: The Case of Constant Marginal Costs: Conclusions

 \section{Conclusions}

-In this paper we put forward an axiomatic approach to modeling the cost of information acquisition, characterizing a family of cost functions that capture a notion of constant marginal returns in the production of information.
-We study the predictions implied by our assumptions in various settings, and compare them to the predictions of mutual information costs.
+We put forward an axiomatic approach to modeling the cost of information acquisition, characterizing a family of cost functions that capture a notion of constant marginal costs in the production of information.
 We propose a number of possible avenues for future research, all of which would require the solution of some non-trivial technical challenges: The first is an extension of our framework beyond the setting of a finite set of states to a continuum of states.
-In particular, this is natural in the context of one-dimensional problems we study in \S\ref{sec:betas}.
-Second, one could consider a generalization of the study of one-dimensional problems in \S\ref{sec:betas} to multidimensional problems in which $\Theta$ is a subset of $\mathbb{R}^d$.
-This would constitute a rather general, widely applicable setting.
-Third, there are a number of important additional settings which have been modeled using mutual information cost, where it may be of interest to understand the sensitivity of the conclusions to this assumption, and how it may change if we assume constant marginal costs \citep[see, e.g.,][]{van2010information}.

-Finally, if one accepts our axioms (and hence LLR costs) as capturing constant marginal costs, a natural definition for convex cost is a cost that given by the supremum over a family of LLR costs.
-Likewise, concave costs would be infima over LLR costs.
-It may be interesting to understand if such costs are characterized by simple axioms (e.g., by substituting the appropriate inequalities in our axioms) and whether they admit a simple functional form.
+This is natural in the context of one-dimensional problems.
+Second, one could consider multidimensional problems in which $\Theta$ is a finite subset of $\mathbb{R}^d$, and study a generalization of the one-dimensional functional form we obtain in \S\ref{sec:betas}.
+Third, there are a number of settings which have been modeled using mutual information cost, where it may be of interest to understand the sensitivity of the conclusions to this assumption \citep[see, e.g.,][]{van2010information}.
+Finally, a possible definition for convex cost functions over experiments is given by the supremum over a family of LLR costs.
+It may be interesting to understand if such costs are characterized by simple axioms.

 \begin{appendices}